shloksobti/dotfiles/README.md

-1. Setup Symbolic Links to HOME directory
+1. Setup Symbolic Links for .vimrc and .vim to HOME directory

 2. Go to .vimrc and do :PluginInstall